mdom/txtnish/README.md

 ### sign_twtfile

 If set to 1, sign the twtfile with pgp.
+Defaults to 0.

 In case you are also overwriting the `post_tweet_hook` note that this will create a signed file in a temporary directory and change the value of `twtfile` accordingly.
-Defaults to 0.
+Your twtfile will not be changed!

+Signing your twtfile might break some twtxt clients as lines without a *TAB* are not allowed by a strict reading of the spec.

 ### ipfs_gateway